rcm-webdev/cafe-api/README.md

 5. Managing environment variables and configuration for different deployment environments

 One of the key takeaways was understanding the differences between traditional server deployments and serverless functions, particularly in terms of file structure and how the application is exported and handled by the serverless platform.

+## 🌟 Contributors

+A big thank you to all contributors for helping make this project a success!

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Examples: